 Once you’ve completed the workshop, the NACA will assign you a housing counselor to guide you through this process.
-Your housing counselor will help you determine the type of home you can afford and will help you come up with a reasonable monthly budget.
-You’ll continue to meet with your housing counselor up until you’ve qualified for the program.
+Your housing counselor will help you determine an affordable mortgage payment and help you come up with a reasonable monthly budget.
+You’ll continue to meet with your counselor up until you’ve qualified for the program.

 3. Attend a NACA purchase workshop